Morinoske Innovation Model

-In his lectures he points out that in companies so-called new ideas and problem-solving are most often born from established procedures that fit the corporate culture.
+In his workshops and lectures he points out that in companies so-called new ideas and problem-solving are most often born from established procedures that fit the corporate culture.
 But it is usually the non-conformist approach that holds the chance to differentiate from solutions the competitor would come up with.
 If you don’t dare to think of even the silliest solution to your challenge, you might miss the blue ocean, he advises.

 Within the Morinoske Innovation Model, the aspect of sustainability plays a big role.
 In this respect Kawaguchi notes that true sustainability must not only answer to the pressure for greener, less wasteful and more efficient business logistics.
 This aspect has been and continues to be covered quite extensively.
 Instead, he stresses the importance of the mentality behind the wish for sustainability that has little to do with pressure for efficiency and more with what can be called “herbivore” thinking and values.
 According to Kawaguchi, it is the B2C level that needs to be taken into consideration with new kinds of products that cater to new emotional necessities and mentality-born demands.